-We believe that under applicable rules Proposal Two: Ratification of Appointment of Independent Registered Public Accounting Firm, Proposal Three: Non-binding, advisory vote on compensation of named executive officers; and Proposal Four: Non-binding, advisory vote on frequency of say-on-pay voting are considered routine matters for which brokerage firms may vote shares that are held in the name of brokerage firms and which are not voted by the applicable beneficial owners.
+We believe that under applicable rules Proposal Two: Ratification of Appointment of Independent Registered Public Accounting Firm, and Proposal Three: Non-binding, advisory vote on compensation of named executive officers are considered routine matters for which brokerage firms may vote shares that are held in the name of brokerage firms and which are not voted by the applicable beneficial owners.

 However, we believe that Proposal One: Election of Directors is considered a non-routine matter under applicable rules.
-Accordingly, brokers or other nominees cannot vote on this proposal without instructions from beneficial owners.
+Accordingly, brokers or other nominees cannot vote on these proposals without instructions from beneficial owners.